-So what’s the stuff made out of?
+So what’s the stuff made out of you wonder?
 For this recipe, I used raw homemade cashew milk, and firm tofu, as the main ingredients.
 Full fat coconut milk can be substituted for the cashew milk, although the cashew milk provides a way better neutral flavor, in my opinion.
 The cashews get super creamy and have no aftertaste at all.

 Agar agar is used as a healthy thickener, while nutritional yeast is added for a burst of nutrients and amazing flavor.
 Added is a bit of coconut oil, tapioca, sea salt, and garlic powder to help even out the flavor and texture for mozzarella perfection.

 - Blend – Place all the ingredients in a powerful blender and process until smooth.

 - Simmer – Simmer for a few minutes until a thick stretchy texture is achieved.

 - Chill – Place in ramekins or molds, then transfer to the fridge until set.
 Enjoy!